 The Dean of Student Affairs deals with student activities and welfare.
 Five units report to the Dean of Student Affairs.
-These are Student Affairs, Medical Services, the
+These are: Student Affairs, Medical Services, the Student Center, the Student Dormitory and the Sport Complex.

 Academic Colleges, Departments and Programs at a Glance